DoctorWkt/acwj/Readme.md

 # A Compiler Writing Journey

-In this Github repository, I'm documenting my journey to write a self-compiling compiler.
+In this Github repository, I'm documenting my journey to write a self-compiling compiler for a subset of the C language.
 I'm also writing out the details so that, if you want to follow along, there will be an explanation of what I did, why, and with some references back to the theory of compilers.